 Green tea and its popular extract -EGCG – are often used for weight loss.
 But, studies are not always in agreement with whether it works or not.
-Some research say it works while other research say it doesn't.
+Some research say it works while other researchers say it doesn't.
 As proof of green teas effect on weight loss, the product website lists a study from 2005 titled Body weight loss and weight maintenance in relation to habitual caffeine intake and green tea supplementation.

 In this clinical investigation, 76 overweight people.
 During the first 4 weeks of the study, the people lost weight on purpose.
 Then, during the next 3 months, the people tried to maintain their weight and were given either a placebo or a green tea-caffeine mixture.
 The mixture contained 150mg of caffeine along with 270mg of EGCG ( a popular extract of green tea).

 These researchers noted that those who had the highest caffeine intake (from the supplement + what they consumed from soda, etc.), had significantly more weight loss and fat loss compared to those who took a placebo.

 While this is interesting, how much caffeine is in Fit Tea?
 They don't tell us.
 Green tea is the second ingredient listed on the package and so that's good.
 It means that it might contain a good amount of caffeine.

 If green tea helps weight loss, my hunch is that its a modest effect and it may be due to other ingredients in the plant besides the caffeine or some combination of ingredients.

 One thing Fit Tea has going for it is that it contains tea, rather than an isolated extract like EGCG.
 In theory, that might provide a more broad spectrum of effects.

 See the review of supplements and liver failure for more info.